wolny/pytorch-3dunet/README.md

 * download the `best_checkpoint.pytorch` from the above link
 * add the path to the downloaded model and the path to your data in [test_config.yml](resources/3DUnet_lightsheet_boundary/test_config.yml)
 * run `predict3dunet --config test_config.yml`
+* optionally fine-tune the pre-trained model with your own data, by setting the `pre_trained` attribute in the YAML config to point to the `best_checkpoint.pytorch` path

 The data used for training can be downloaded from the following OSF project:
 * training set: https://osf.io/9x3g2/